How much should I contribute to my 401(k)?

 Company matching

 If your employer offers a matching contribution, it's generally recommended to contribute enough to your 401(k) to take full advantage of this benefit.
-Company matches are essentially free money; not contributing enough to get the full match means you're leaving money on the table.
+For example, if your company matches 3%, it can be wise to contribute at least up to 3% to take full advantage.
+Company matches are essentially free money; not contributing enough to get the full match means you're leaving that money on the table.

 Income percentage

-A common rule of thumb is contributing around 10 to 15 percent of your pre-tax income to your 401(k).
+A common rule of thumb is contributing around 10% to 15% of your pre-tax income to your 401(k).
 However, this percentage can vary depending on your financial situation.
-You might aim to contribute more if you're starting late or have ambitious retirement goals.
-Conversely, you might contribute less if you have other significant financial obligations or debts.
+You might want to contribute more if you're starting late or have ambitious retirement goals.
+Conversely, you might contribute less if you have other significant financial obligations or debt to pay off.

 Retirement goals